department-of-veterans-affairs/ascent-docker-ami/README.md

 ## To do:
-research modifying master AMI systemd startup scripts to join existing swarm if provided or create new swarm if not
+- research modifying master AMI systemd startup scripts to join existing swarm if provided or create new swarm if not
+    - create worker script
+- Volume sizing
+- Determine VA license information
+- correct instance size and region before running in govCloud